06/05/11 - 14h27

 PIS/Pasep

-PIS/Pasep, or Contribuição para os Programas de Integração Social e de Formulação do Patrimônio do Servidor Público, applies to gross revenues earned by all types of legal entities including non-profit makers and organizations held by the government.
+PIS/Pasep, or Contribuição para os Programas de Integração Social e de Formulação do Patrimônio do Servidor Público, is based on gross revenue earned by all types of legal entities including nonprofit and organisations held by the government.

-PIS is a federal tax charged directly paid by the legal entities mentioned above.
+PIS is a federal tax charged directly and paid by the legal entities mentioned above.

 IRPF

-IRPF, or Imposto de Renda de Pessoas Físicas, is the personal income tax that each person are required to deduct of their annual income.
+IRPF, or Imposto de Renda de Pessoas Físicas, is the personal income tax that each individual is required to deduct of their annual income.
 Individuals that earn less than two times the minimum salary are not liable to pay personal income tax.

-Renda de Pessoas Físicas is a federal tax paid by private people living in Brazil and also by private people living abroad but receiving taxable income in Brazil.
+Imposto de Renda de Pessoas Físicas is a federal tax paid by private individuals living in Brazil and also by private individuals living abroad but receiving taxable income in Brazil.

 IRPJ

-Imposto de Renda de Pessoa Jurídica is the full name of IRPJ, this is the corporate revenue tax and applies to the net profits of any legal entity in Brazil.
+Imposto de Renda de Pessoa Jurídica is the full name of IRPJ, and is the corporate revenue tax that applies to the net profits of any legal entity in Brazil.

-IRPJ is a federal tax paid by public or private legal entities residing in Brazil, regardless on their purposes or nationality.
+IRPJ is a federal tax paid by public or private legal entities based in Brazil, regardless of their purposes or nationality.

 Rate: 15 % or 25%